 Skip to main content

-Why Your First Workplace Should Be a Startup
+Why Your First Workplace Should be a Startup

 I always found it fascinating to be able to work at a startup company.
 To be working with the latest and greatest technologies with like minded folks seemed to be the best thing.
 I joined Iquester Solutions LLP on August 15 2015, two and a half months after I graduated.
 It turned out to be a great experience, exactly the way I thought it would.
 I learned a lot and I think everyone looking into a software development careers should join a startup in the beginning of their careers.